ChiefChingu/milestone-two-memory-card-game/README.md

 - Navigation: minimal navigation to the about and contact page.

 #### Game page
+- Game modes: two types of games.
+- Game mode 1: chill mode, opens a window with difficulty setting.
+- Game mode 2: challenge mode, starts the game directly.
 - Game tiles: clickable, turn on click.
 - Card context: pairs do not have identical images, so a context is provided in a text label that appears after 1 second.
 - Game logic: in case there is a match, the cards animate and remain visible.
 - Moves counter: after each move (two cards turned) the counter updates.
-- Quit option: if user wants to quit, there is a link back to the homepage.
+- Best score: if challenge mode and if played through once, it shows your best score.
-- Navigation: minimal navigation to about and contact page and of course back to homepage.
+- Navigation: navigation to home, game start, about and contact.
 - Confirmation when game is finished: user goes to the game over page.

-#### Game over page
+#### Game over page - chill mode
 - Congratulations header.
 - Explanation of images: where to find the originals.
 - Call to action: stimulate the user to take action.
 In this case restart the game.
+- Navigation: navigation to home, game start, about and contact.

+#### Game over page - challenge mode
+- Congratulations header.
+- Best score, if available.
+- Last score.
+- Evaluation messages: depending on performance.
+- Call to action: stimulate the user to take action.
+In this case to try again and beat your best score.
+- Reset highscore: if you want to reset your best to 0.
-- Navigation: minimal navigation to about and contact page and of course back to homepage.
+- Navigation: navigation to home, game start, about and contact.

-#### About and contact page
+#### About page
 - Explanation of website.
+- Link to source of images.

+#### Contact page
-- Contact option.
+- Contact form.

 ### Features left to implement
-- Introduce levels: start with two cards at level 1.
-Then 3 cards at level 4, etc.
-- Personal high score: keep track of your games and try to beat your scores.
-- High score board: show all time statistics.
+- High score board: show all time statistics of all users.
+- Randomize images after selection of game mode.
+Currently, there is a set of 8 pairs.
+This could be a larger pool of pairs, so you get new images everytime you play again.
+- Randomize game over evaluation messages.
+Currently, there is one message for each scenario.
+This could be more messages per scenario.
+- Animations for Safari users.
+Currently, animations are disabled for Safari users: there is a bug which I cannot fix.
+Probably need a Macbook to be able to check the Safari browser console.

 ## Technologies Used